|

 Common Name: African Brush-tailed Porcupine

-Description: The head is roundish and rather domed,
+Description: The head is roundish and rather domed, with a short

-sturdy, and each foot has five toes, all equipped with powerful claws.
+foot has five toes, all equipped with powerful claws.

-The porcupine is easily recognized by its most notable
+The porcupine is easily recognized by its most notable feature-its quills,

-feature-its quills, the stiff, thick spines banded with black, brown, pale
+the stiff, thick spines banded with black, brown, pale yellow or white.
+Covering

-yellow or white.
-Covering the back, sides and tail, they are mixed in with
+the back, sides and tail, they are mixed in with softer hairs.
+Quill length on

-2 cm up to 30 cm inches on the back.
-Usually the quills lie flat against
+different parts of the body varies, from 2 cm up to 30 cm inches on the back.

-the body, but if danger threatens, the porcupine raises and spreads them
+porcupine raises and spreads them

 Difference in Sex:

-Distribution: Gambia, Sierra Leone, Liberia, Ghana,
+Distribution: Gambia, Sierra Leone, Liberia, Ghana, Zaire, Kenya,

-Zaire, Kenya, Uganda, S Sudan
+Uganda, S Sudan

 Average Weight of Adult male:

-Habitat: Porcupines are most common in hilly,
+Habitat: Porcupines are most common in hilly, rocky country, but they

-rocky country, but they can adapt to most habitats.
-Excessively moist forests
+can adapt to most habitats.
+Excessively moist forests and the most barren of

-and the most barren of deserts seem to be the only exceptions
+deserts seem to be the only exceptions

-Habits: Natural shelters such as caves or crevices
+Habits: Natural shelters such as caves or crevices among roots and

-will inhabit holes made by other animals but also dig their own.
+made by other animals but also dig their own.

-Main feeding time: nocturnal, they are infrequently
+Main feeding time: nocturnal, they are infrequently seen in the

 Size: